riyasoy/ai-cybersecurity-research/research-notes/notes.md

 ## What is Cybersecurity?
+### CISA
+- Cybersecurity is the art of protecting networks, devices, and data from unauthorized access or criminal use and the practice of ensuring confidentiality, integrity, and availability of information.
 ### Microsoft takeaways

 - Cybersecurity is the practice of protecting your critical systems, data, and networks from digital attacks.